replacementAI/A-Backtest-A-Day/README.md

 - XS = Cross Sectional

 ## Credits
-Code was provided by @quant_arb on Twitter
+Code was provided by @quant_arb on Twitter, I added the cross-validation part to try to better pick parameters.